umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Migrate-Existing-Site/index.md

 ## Requirements
 Before you start migrating your Umbraco 7 site to Umbraco Cloud there are a few things you need to consider.
 In order to migrate your site smoothly, we have made a list of requirements your project(s) needs to meet.

-Your Umbraco site has to fulfill these requirements
+Your Umbraco site has to fulfill these requirements:

 * Has less than 5000 content nodes
 * Contains no member data (these you will need to import manually!)
 * No obsolete/old packages